✦ Blog·7 min read

 Question Suggested share Approximate characters

 Question 1 carries the most weight.
-Admissions tutors are primarily selecting for academic potential and genuine interest in the subject.
+Admissions tutors are primarily selecting for academic potential and genuine interest in the subject, so a mechanical equal split across three sections usually means Question 1 is under-developed.

 Key Differences from the Old Format